 States With the Highest Fines for Drunk Driving

 Alaska, Arizona, Massachusetts, and Texas have the worst DUI fines by state, or when it comes to the 1st offense, in any case.
-In Alaska, the minimum fine is a hefty $1,500, and for severe cases, drivers can get hit with up to $25,000 penalty.
-Arizona fines the first DUI with $1,480, while in Massachusetts, the penalties go between $500 and $5,000.
+In Alaska, the minimum fine is a hefty $1,500, and for severe cases, drivers can get hit with up to a $25,000 penalty.
+Arizona fines the first DUI with $1,480 to at least $3,250, while in Massachusetts, the penalties go between $500 and $5,000.
 In Texas, first-time offenders face a fine of up to $2,000 or up to $4,000 if their BAC is 0.15% or greater.

 States With the Lowest Fines for Drunk Driving